practicusai/docs/docs/setup-guide.md

 **View Status on Container Engine**

 Open Docker Desktop or Podman Desktop, navigate to containers, and iew it's status.
-You can delete using these apps, which is the same thing as Terminate in Practicus AI, and create a new one using Launch New button inside Practicus AI App Worker Nodes tab.
+You can delete using these apps, which is the same thing as Terminate in Practicus AI, and create a new one using Launch New button inside Practicus AI App Cloud Workers tab.

 **Starting a Container manually**